geraldOslo/PAI-meets-AI/README.md

 - Calculate image pixel mean and standard deviation for normalization.
 - These statistics should be transferred into `config.py` for consistent preprocessing during training.

+**Note:**
+If you are generating new datasets, refer to the method described by Jordal et al.[2] and use the [EndodonticMeasurements ImageJ plugin](https://github.com/geraldOslo/EndodonticMeasurements) [3] for standardized ROI extraction and measurement.
 ---

 ## Training